 The Ministry of Municipality and Environment has opened four beaches in Al Wakra, Al Khor, Simaisma and Al Kharayij at Umm Bab, after revamping the facilities in collaboration with the Public Works Authority (Ashghal).
 All the beaches are cordoned off and have toilets, platforms for barbecuing, play areas for children, playgrounds for football and volleyball, beach umbrellas and canopies.

 A family beach with a 1,350 m seafront just outside Al Khor.
-To get there, drive to Al Khor on Route 1A.
-Go through the ‘gates’ and at the next roundabout, turn right – there is a sign saying ‘Al Farkeeh beach’.
+To get there, coming through Al Khor, go past Al Khor Mall, and at the next roundabout, turn left – there is a sign saying ‘Al Farkeeh beach’.
 Follow the road for several hundred metres, past the sign for ‘Marina Scouts Club’, and keep going straight until the next sign for ‘Al Farkeeh’.
 Turn left and the beach can be seen in the distance.
 There are play areas, wooden sheds, watchtowers, and other facilities.

 The old fishing town of Al Wakra is undergoing continuous redevelopment.
 The 4 km coastline stretches from the hills to the fishing harbour.
-The beachfront traditional village called Souq Waqif, Al Wakra, will soon be fully open, and is a replica of life 200 years ago.
+The beachfront traditional village called Souq Waqif, Al Wakra is a replica of life 200 years ago.
 The Al Wakra family beach in the Al Jabal area has volleyball and football areas, shading, showers and toilets.
 The water is shallow but with lots of rocks, and children should be supervised.
 Solar power is being utilised to provide lighting.

 Jazirat bin Ghannam island (Purple Island)